ryanfeathers/Stack_Box/README.md

 # Stack_Box
-ImageJ plugin for cropping multichannel z-stacks at user specified points to a specified box size.
+ImageJ plugin for cropping multichannel z-stacks at user specified points to a specific box size.
 Boxed images are saved individually with the channel,z frame, and coordinates appended to the filename.
+Useful for creating cropped images of individual cells from confocal fluorescence microscopy images.

 Copy the JAR file to the plugins directory in ImageJ/FIJI.
 Tested with version 2.9.0/1.53t